aibiansari/Dablist-Todo-App/README.md

 4. Wait for Android Studio to import the project and download any necessary dependencies.
 5. Once the project is imported, you can start making changes and contributing to the app.

-For more detailed instructions on contributing, please refer to the [CONTRIBUTING.md](link-to-CONTRIBUTING.md) file.

 ## 🛠 Skills
 <img src="https://skillicons.dev/icons?i=androidstudio,java,sqlite,atom,maven,debian,vscode,figma,svg,ai,ps,git,github,gradle," />